RaniaZarka/RaniaZarka/README.md

 ### Hi there!👋

-I’m a Web Development graduated on June 2023.
+I’m a Web Developer, graduated on June 2023.
-I graduated from Computer Science on January 2022
- 📫 How to reach me: raniazarka@hotmail.com, linkedin.com/in/raniazarka
+I also graduated from Computer Science on January 2022 📫 How to reach me: raniazarka@hotmail.com, linkedin.com/in/raniazarka

 <!--